What is Long-Term Care?

 Projecting the Costs of Your Long-Term Care Needs

-The Genworth cost of care survey says the national cost of care for a skilled nursing home is approaching $100,000 a year.
+The LTC NEWS Cost of Care Calculator says the national cost of care for a skilled nursing home is approaching $100,000 a year.
 That can vary from location to location.
-Cost of care has been going up from 1 to 4% a year depending on type and location.
-Plan for 3%.
+The cost of care has been going up from 1 to 4% a year, depending on type and location.
+Ideally, you should plan for 3%.

-Assisted Living does cost less than a nursing home.
-Home care is generally less unless you need extensive care at home.
-Adult daycare can be an affordable way to help delay the need for a facility.
+Assisted Living Facilities do cost less than a nursing home.
+In-home care is generally less unless you need extensive care at home.
+Adult day care can be an affordable way to help delay the need for a facility.

-Find the cost of care in your state here: https://www.ltcnews.com/resources/states
+Find the cost of care in your state by clicking here.

 If you think you will self-insure this risk, you must first project the amount of money needed to meet your long-term care needs in the decades ahead.
 Of course, your need for extended care can happen at any age.
 We don't know WHEN or HOW LONG.

-If you are 50 years-old what will the cost of care be when you are age 85?
-Based on the Genworth national average, the cost of a skilled nursing home will be $204,049 a year!
+If you are 50 years old, what will the cost of care be when you are age 85?
+Based on the national average, a skilled nursing home's cost will be over $200,000 a year!
 How will that impact your budget?

 Any money you set aside for long-term care can not be used for anything else.
 This is why many top financial planners and experts in longevity recommend an affordable Long-Term Care Insurance policy.